Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

-# Moomoo AI Bot Sender
+# Moomoo.io AI Bot Sender

-A Moomoo Bot Sender with AI.
+This script is a very configurable botting tool for the MMO game [Moomoo.io](http://moomoo.io).

 ## Resources